kclowd/ts-tdd-template/README.md

 # ts-tdd-template
-A basic TypeScript and Jest project that can easily be forked for various practice projects.
+A basic TypeScript and Jest project that can easily be cloned for various practice projects.